Estimated Summer 2015 Tuition and Fees available soon.

 Visiting students participating in a study abroad program Georgia Law-sponsored should request that their home institution's financial aid office send a ‘consortium agreement’ to the Office of Student Financial Aid at the University of Georgia.
 The agreement should be faxed to the attention of financial aid advisor Kimbra Smith at (706) 542-8217, or sent as a scanned email attachment to firstname.lastname@example.org.
 Ms. Smith will make sure that the form is properly completed and returned to the home institution.

 All participants will be covered by health insurance provided by T.W.
 Lord & Associates for the entire length of the program.
 The cost of insurance is included in the program fee.
 Participants should consider consulting with a physician in advance of the program in order to determine whether immunizations or medications are recommended.
 The University of Georgia will not be responsible for personal injury, illness, or property damage or loss.

 Travel, Lodging and Meals

 Travel Information: Program participants are responsible for making their own travel arrangements to and from China.
-Hotel reservations in Beijing will begin on May 24th.
-Classes begin on May 26th.
-June 18th is the last day of classes in Shanghai.
-Participants who wish to arrive before May 24th or to stay beyond the 19th, will need to make independent arrangements with the hotel.
-Participants will receive instructions at a later date on how to pay for airfare or train fare between Beijing and Shanghai.
+Hotel reservations in Beijing will begin on May 23, 2015.
+Classes begin on May 25th.
+June 17th will be the last day of classes in Shanghai.
+Participants who wish to arrive before May 23rd or to stay beyond the June 19th, will need to make independent arrangements with the hotels.

 Passports and Visas: In order to travel to the People's Republic of China (PRC), you must have a passport valid for a minimum of six months beyond your date of entry into the PRC.
 A visa is also required for entry into the PRC.
 Students will receive instructions on how to apply for a visa after their applications are processed.
 Passport and visa costs are not included in the program fees.